I am a professional coach and author in the field of gambling addiction, which I've worked in for over 10 years.

 - Relying on others for the financial needs caused by gambling

 If you're experiencing any or all of the above to any degree, it's likely that you don't have a normal relationship with gambling.
-You don't need to be completely out of control in order to have a problem with gambling.2 In fact, problem gambling is any kind of behavior that disrupts your life, regardless of how much you gamble or how much money is at stake.
+You don't need to be completely out of control to have a gambling problem.2 In fact, problem gambling is any kind of behavior that disrupts your life, regardless of how much you gamble or how much money is at stake.

 Gambling addiction is frequently seen alongside other forms of psychiatric disorders, such as depression and anxiety.3 It is also seen frequently alongside other kinds of addictions.4

 Just because you have a problem with gambling does not mean you are a weak-willed, irresponsible person.
 Strong-willed or responsible people are just as likely to develop a gambling disorder as anyone else.

 The path to recovery differs for each individual, and there is no consensus in the scientific community regarding the best treatment for addiction.
 Some people recover spontaneously; some do it alone or one-on-one with a therapist, others in group settings or a combination of the two.5 Half of all addictions end by age 30,6, but only 1 in 10 of the 23.5 million teenagers addicted to alcohol and drugs seek treatment, and when they do, it's often in places that do not use evidence-based care.